wI2L/jettison/README.md

 ### Advanced

-If more control over the encoding behavior is required, use the `MarshalOpts`.
+If more control over the encoding behavior is required, use the `MarshalOpts` function instead.
 The second parameter is variadic and accept a list of functional opt-in [options](https://godoc.org/github.com/wI2L/jettison#Option) described below:

 - **TimeLayout** • Defines the layout used to encode `time.Time` values.
 The layout must be compatible with the [AppendFormat](https://golang.org/pkg/time/#Time.AppendFormat) method.
 The default layout is `time.RFC3339Nano`.
 - **DurationFormat** • Defines the format used to encode `time.Duration` values.
 The default format is `DurationString`.
 See the documentation of the `DurationFmt` type for the complete list of formats available.